SNAS-Series/SNAS-Series/Analysis/README.md

 # ANALYSIS

-This repository contains the PyTorch implementation of the paper **Understanding the wiring evolution in differentiable neural architecture search**.
+This repository contains the PyTorch implementation of the paper **Understanding the wiring evolution in differentiable neural architecture search**, AISTATS 2021.

 By Sirui Xie*, Shoukang Hu*, Xinjiang Wang, Chunxiao Liu, Jianping Shi, Xunying Liu, Dahua Lin.